Mewadaajay902/Hospital-Management-System/README.md

 # Hospital-Management-System

-A Desktop based application,through which we can manage the whole hospital just by one application.In this application we manage all the details of an employees in hospital such as Docters,Receptionist and everyone else.
-The primary function of this application is to add patient records by an receptionist and confirming it by an OTP based API.
+A java based Desktop application,through which we can manage the whole hospital just by one app.In this application we manage all the details of an employees such as Docters, Receptionist and everyone else in hospital.
+The primary function of this application is done by receptionist to add patient records and confirming it by an OTP based API.
-Through this application we can update and and delete the record of an patient, Docters and Employees.This application is also useful in showing all appointments of an docter in given period of time...
+Through this application we can update and delete the record of an patient, Docters and Employees.This application is also useful in showing all appointments of an docter in given period of time...